CHM 295/595: Course Syllabus - Fall 2008

 One Unit Course (Laboratory Safety):

-1. Minicourse format meeting every Wednesday evening for 2-3 hours the first 8-10 weeks of the semester.
-The final exam will be given at the latest on October 29 (perhaps earlier).
+1. Minicourse format meeting every Monday evening for 2-3 hours the first 10 weeks of the semester.
+The final exam will be given on November 3rd.

-2. Short weekly quizzes will be given starting with the second lecture meeting over assigned reading, lecture material, and homework.
+2. Short weekly quizzes will be given starting on 9/8 over assigned reading, lecture material, and homework.

-4. Complete a CPR course or have current CPR card if possible.
+6. Complete a CPR course or have current CPR card if possible for extra credit (may have training).

 Two Unit Course (TA Training) - add the following: